 Oral PrEP reaches maximum protection from HIV for receptive anal sex at about 7 days of daily use, and receptive vaginal sex at about 21 days of daily use.
 As opposed to oral PrEP, the time from initiation of Apretude® for HIV-1 PrEP to maximal protection against HIV-1 infection is unknown.

 How is LAI administered?

 Apretude® is administered through a gluteal intramuscular injection given as few as six times per year and is initiated with a single 600 mg (3 mL) injection given one month apart for two consecutive months.
 After the second initiation injection, the recommended continuation injection dose is a single 600 mg (3 mL) injection given every two months.
 Apretude® must be administered by a clinical provider.
-An initiation dosing infographic is currently being developed by NASTAD to assist providers and navigators understand the dosing frequency.
+An initiation dosing infographic has been developed by NASTAD to assist providers and navigators understand the dosing frequency.
+Access the infographic here.

 Is there an oral lead in?

-Vocabria® (cabotegravir oral tablets) may be administered for at least 28 days before initiating the first injection to assess the tolerability of the medicine.
+Vocabria® (cabotegravir tablets) is an optional oral lead-in dosing option to assess the tolerability of the medicine before the long-acting formulation is administered.
+If used, it should be taken for at least 28 days before the first Vocabria® injection.
 See “How will the optional lead-in medication (Vocabria®) be covered?” below.

 What happens if LAI doses are missed?

 It is recommended to schedule a follow-up appointment at the end of the initial or follow up appointments as adherence to the injection dosing schedule is strongly recommended.
 However, sometimes things come up resulting in a missed appointment and missed dose.
 Recommendations on how to proceed after a missed dose can be broken up by “planned” or “unplanned” missed doses.